-Eventually, as time wound down towards noon, everyone returned to the ship.
-Brian went to his stateroom and stowed a wrapped package and bag which seemed to contain several items.
-As hunger started creeping through the waiting crew, Mikah volunteered Rol to cook.
-The former marine was happy to take the duty and decided to cook up one of his personal specialties.
-While the rest of the crew chatted and speculated, Rol collected up the spices and ingredients he needed and began to cook.
-They made everything from fair guesses to crude jokes about what he was making as the smell started to fill the lounge and everyone decided it was going to be good whatever it was?
+Closer to noon, everyone had gotten back to the ship and Brian stowed a wrapped package and bag in his stateroom.
+Those who looked may have noticed the bag seemed to hold several items.
+When the crew started to get hungry, Mikah volunteered Rol to cook.
+The former marine was happy to take the duty, and took the chance to cook up one of his personal specialties.
+So, the others chatted and speculated while Rol pulled the spices and ingredients he needed and started cooking.
+They made everything from fair guesses to crude jokes about what he was making until the smell started to fill the lounge.
+When that started to happen, everyone decided it was going to be good whatever it was!

 As things started quieting down, the ship's comms begin to buzz and Mikah answered to find it was Port Security on the line.
 The officer on the line apologized for the delay and thanked Mikah for remaining in port to let them complete their investigation.
 He did advise that they should have the entire ship inspected at another port soon, lest the Duke had them carrying anything else they were not aware of.
 He also said he'd sent a complete report of the investigation's findings to the ship's computer.